eye-division/jennyblyth/_gallery/martin-smith.md

-  &nbsp;Patterns of sound and shape are transposed, so that the language of marble and alabaster is alchemized into sculpture. &nbsp; The beauty of Smith’s chosen stone is in the degree of opacity and tone, ranging from the deep brown agate alabasters of Touching the Earth, to the rare and translucent Volterra ivories of Lock Stones that are soft to the touch and warm when lit from behind.
+  &nbsp;Patterns of sound and shape are transposed, so that the language of marble and alabaster is alchemized into sculpture. &nbsp; The beauty of Smith’s chosen stone is in the degree of opacity and tone, ranging from the deep brown agate alabasters of *Touching The Earth*, to the rare and translucent Volterra ivories of *Lock Stones* that are soft to the touch and warm when lit from behind.

   **Addy Gardner** studied Psychology before committing to Fine Art twenty years